Keesayy/President_Card_Game/README.md

 ### How to play ?

 - `make` and then `./main`
-- Switch cards in your hand with right click
+- Switch cards in your hand with right click.
-- Select cards to play with left click
+- Select cards to play with left click.
-- Play (Cards you selected, if not you pass) by pressing space
+- Play (Cards you selected, if not you pass) by pressing space bar.
 [Rules Source](https://www.wikihow.com/Play-President-(Card-Game))

 ### Image